 Squeeze the lime juice into the glass.

-Fill the glass with the ginger ale.
+Fill the glass with the ginger ale, and garnish with lime.

 This refreshing cocktail is easy to make as a pitcher drink.
 Scale up the ingredients and combine the pisco and lime juice.
 Add the ginger ale just before serving and serve in glasses full of ice.
 If desired, serve with a lime wedge or wheel.